-I spent one week on Sao Miguel, the archipelago’s biggest island.
+I spent one week hiking on Sao Miguel, the archipelago’s biggest island.
 “Big” might be pushing it a bit though: with a surface of 760 km² and a population of about 140.000 inhabitants, it is hardly a dot in the big ocean!
 But what a dot!
-I spent a week walking the island’s well maintained trails and discovered a place where respect for nature and traditions go hand in hand!
-A place where tourism hasn’t taken over yet and hopefully never will!
+I spent a week hiking Sao Miguel’s well maintained trails and discovered a place where respect for nature and traditions go hand in hand!
+A place where tourism hasn’t totally taken over yet and hopefully never will!

 1/ From Mirador Lagoa do Fogo down to the lake

 Standing at the viewpoint overlooking Lagoa do Fogo, you’ll notice a small track leading to the lake shore down below.
-It takes about 30 minutes through endemic plants and abundant vegetation and you’ll have the stretch of beach almost all to yourself!
+It takes about 20 minutes through endemic plants and abundant vegetation and you’ll have the gorgeous stretch of beach almost all to yourself!
+Take time to walk along the beach and enjoy the silence and wonderful display of nature!

 2/ Faial da Terra to Salto do Prego